 How will the revised tariffs impact you?

-No change for electric vehicles
+Big cut in tariff for electric vehicles

 How will Delhi cope with excess power usage?

 In the Delhi Budget 2019-20, the state’s finance minister Manish Sisodia, allocated Rs 1,790 crores, for the energy sector, out of which Rs 1,720 crores has been allocated for providing subsidies to consumers through DISCOMs.
 It was in December 2018 when the Delhi government introduced the Draft Policy For Group and Virtual Net Metering for Rooftop Solar, to enable utilisation of the huge solar potential, by roping in state-run schools, markets and other buildings of the government.
 While all of these initiatives will make a long-term impact on the reduction of carbon emissions and air pollutants, the reduced charges, for now, would bring cheer to Delhiites.